 Lybrate.com has a number of highly qualified General Physicians in India.
-You will find General Physicians with more than 29 years of experience on Lybrate.com.
+You will find General Physicians with more than 26 years of experience on Lybrate.com.
 Find the best General Physicians online in Thane.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Sanjiv Valanj

-Treatment of Lumbar Radiculopathy
+Treatment of Migraine Treatment

 Hiv Prophylaxis Post Exposure

 Submit a review for Dr. Sanjiv ValanjYour feedback matters!

 You have mentioned a lot of harmful effect re: use of plastic bottle for storing water, but NOT suggested what alternative pack one can use!
 So far my knowledge goes, one plastic, the plymer of ethylene (called polythelene), is an inert product, and does not react so quicklyhence, it says, water can be stored for a few days.
 Also, Drug Controller in our country, or say, FDA in USA, freely allow even aerated waters like Coca Cola etc to store and sell in plastic bottle world over.
 Can you pl clarify your recommendation in light of that?

 Cyclic vomiting syndrome (CVS) is characterized by periodic bouts of nausea and vomiting that happens at cyclical intervals.
 It affects all ages, but is more common in children.
 The condition is quite stereotypical in that there are paroxysms or bouts of vomiting that is recurrent and follows days of normal health.